matfree.decomp

 A note about differentiability

-Unlike tridiag_sym or hessenberg, this function's reverse-mode derivatives are very efficient.
-Custom gradients for bidiagonalisation are a work in progress, and if you need to differentiate the decompositions, consider using tridiag_sym for the time being.
+Unlike tridiag_sym or hessenberg, this function's reverse-mode derivatives are not efficient.
+Custom gradients for bidiagonalisation are a work in progress.
+In the meantime, if you need to differentiate the decompositions, consider using tridiag_sym instead (if possible).

 Source code in matfree/decomp.py